Enterprise-Integration-2020/ProducerProviderAbstractWithTokenControl/README.md

 # ProducerProviderAbstractWithTokenControl
 Producer Provider With Token Control

 The project is to be used under the Enterprise Integration course (2020 edition) and the goal is to be customized by students (if needed).
-To compile execute the following two steps:
+To compile execute the following:
 ````
-mvn package
 mvn package shade:shade
 ````
-The usage of Provider Producer for MaaS Simulator is the following.
+The usage of this Provider Producer for MaaS Simulator is the following.
 ````
 MaaSMessageProviderWithTokenControl --provider-name <Name to assign to the provider> --broker-list <KafkaBrokerList with Ports> --topic <topic> --token-list <token-list> --throughput <value> --typeMessage <value>
 where,